 Change blindness has been around for quite a long time - it was first discussed in the 1970s.
 Studies like the Invisible Gorilla Experiment came decades after the term “change blindness.”

 The Invisible Gorilla + Other Experiments

 The Invisible Gorilla experiment did not create the term “inattentional blindness.”
-The phenomenon actually first appeared in a 1992 book with the same name.
+The phenomenon first appeared in a 1992 book of the same name.
 In the book, psychologists Arien Mack and Irvin Rock claim that we cannot consciously perceive the world unless we pay attention to it.

 The Invisible Gorilla experiment came seven years after Inattentional Blindness was published.